Injectable Compounded Tirzepatide and Semaglutide ( from Hallandale Pharmacy)

 Sugar-sweetened beverages are consistently linked to weight gain; swapping them for water or other noncaloric options can help

-Alcohol—especially heavier intake—can make weight management harder, and limiting added sugars/refined carbs (especially sugary drinks) supports better weight outcomes
+Alcohol—especially heavier intake—can make weight management harder, and limiting added sugars/refined carbs (especially sugary drinks) supports better weight outcomes.

 GLP-1 Medication Support